-She enjoys the fact that North Park is a small liberal arts school in a big city, and appreciates the close relationships that are formed in the Spanish program, especially during study-abroad trips in which students live with host families and travel.
+Dr. Craft enjoys the fact that North Park is a small liberal arts school in a big city, and appreciates the close relationships that are formed in the Spanish program.
+Especially, during study-abroad trips in which students live with host families and travel.

-An expert on Latina literature and culture, Dr. Craft’s classes regularly engage the city of Chicago and the many Latino cultural experiences it affords, including visits to the Latino Film Festival, Latino theater groups such as Teatro Luna (where Dr. Craft is a member of the board), and volunteer service with local Spanish-speaking immigrants.
+An expert on Latina literature and culture, Dr. Craft’s classes regularly engage the city of Chicago and the many Latino cultural experiences it affords.
+This includes visits to the Latino Film Festival, Latino theater groups, and volunteer service with local Spanish-speaking immigrants.

 Dr. Craft is also passionate about issues of faith and social justice—a passion which has been instilled in many of her students.
 “I am drawn especially to the peace and justice work of religious and humanitarian activists in Latin America,” she says.
 After graduation, her students have pursued teaching, social work, public health, immigrant and refugee services, overseas missions, and human rights-focused law school programs, as well as business and medical schools.

 De la hamaca al trono…y al más allá: Lecturas críticas de la obra de Manlio Argueta.
 Co-editor of anthology of critical readings.
 San Salvador: U Tecnológica, 2013.